dennisgsmith/filmfest/README.md

 It looked like I could plausibly use requests with jQuery to successfully automate this download (I looked into that beifly) ...but due to time constaints and my familiarity with Python I chose selenium.

-## getting viz
+## process.py

-process.py will only work with my 2020 "Basic Summary" submissions export configuration It's just cleaning up some data and generating a couple (not so impressive) visualizations
+process.py will only work with my 2020 "Basic Summary" submissions export configuration It's just cleaning up some data and generating a couple very basic visualizations

 Run process.py
 - generate EntriesPerCat_BAR.png